Cwagne17/Technical_Interview_2020/DEVLOG.md

  Realized that I need some form of a DB to make the functions go somewhere so I have been working on establishing a connection between mongo and the server.
 The docker-compose up is not working even after using the given files.
 I do have docker installed.
 So I have been trying to find other ways to use mongo.
 The online version stopped allowing account creations in 2019 so I was unable to use that.
 And I tried to install Mongo locally on my computer and it is not downloading properlly.
 However, I am glad that I got the server to work!

  In the meantime I am going to just create a DB like Emily demoed in the SEC meeting last night.

+ I have been going at it for about 4 hours now.
+The server was connected fine.
+Then when I added routers like we did in the SEC demo it stopped working for some reason.
+I tried trouble shooting this by moving the get and post into the index.js file.
+Still did not work for somereason.
+ Which most likely means there is something wrong with the function.
+I am going to stop for now.
+What I will do the next time is try to figure it out and see if I can get it to work.
+If not I will write a commented out version of the CRUD functions that would work with mongo if it was connected.
+I will also try to see if I can connect mongo correctly again.